 Campus Reform reached out to Rittenhouse’s lawyers for clarification.
 This article will be updated accordingly.

 – – –

-Addison Smith is a Campus Reform video reporter and a senior, studying Business Marketing at Liberty University.
-Addison was previously a Campus Reform Senior Correspondent.
+Addison Smith is a Campus Reform Reporter and a student, studying Business Marketing at Liberty University.